cmu-ci-lab/writing/README.md

 4. **caption placement**: The caption for a figure should appear below; for a table, above.
 Just place the `\caption` command above or below the content.

-5. **cross-references**: You will often need to reference different parts of a paper within the paper itself, such as sections, figures, tables, algorithms, and so on.
+5. **cross-references**: You will often need to reference different parts of a paper within the paper itself, such as sections, figures, tables, algorithms, list items, and so on.
     1. **labeling scheme**: You should choose a scheme for the labels of various types of references and stick to it consistently.
-I suggest using a 3-letter prefix: `sec:section-name`, `fig:figure-name`, `eqn:equation-name`, `tab:table-name`, `alg:algorithm-name`, and so on.
+I suggest using a 3-letter prefix: `sec:section-name`, `fig:figure-name`, `eqn:equation-name`, `tab:table-name`, `alg:algorithm-name`, `enu:item-name`, `the:theorem-name`, and so on.

     2. **consistent style**: You should consistently for all references either abbreviate them (for example, "Fig. 10", "Eq.
 (2)", "Sec.
 3.2", "Alg.
 3", "Tab.
 4," and so on) or write them out in full (correspondingly "Figure 10", "Equation (2)", "Section 3.2", "Algorithm 3", "Table 4," and so on).
-Sometimes the paper template dictates the choice, for example: if it automatically uses the short form "Fig. 10" at the start of captions, I recommend using abbreviated references everywhere for consistency.
-You can define macros for different types of references to easily and without errors switch from one style to another.
+Sometimes the paper template dictates the choice, for example: if it automatically uses the short form "Fig. 10" at the start of captions, the consistent choice would be to use abbreviated references everywhere.
+One exception to the consistency rule is at the beginning of sentences, where many journals advise using full references, even if you use abbreviated references everywhere else.
+My preference is to write all references out in full whenever I can.

     3. **capitalization**: You should capitalize all references.
 But you should *not* capitalize the words "section", "equation", "algorithm", and so on when you use them outside of references.
+For example, you should capitalize when you say "We prove this in Section 3," but not when you say "We prove this in the next section."

     4. **subsections**: You do not need to indicate "Subsection 3.2" and similar in references, just use "Section 3.2".

     5. **eqref**: You should use `\eqref` to reference equations, and `\ref` for everything else.
 Using `\eqref` ensures that your references match the labeling style `amsmath` uses when it numbers equations.

-    6. **intelligent cross-referencing**: With the [cleveref](https://ctan.org/pkg/cleveref?lang=en) package you can use a single `\cref{label}` command for any type of cross-reference, and it will automatically produce "Equation (3)" or "Section 4.1" depending on whether `label` refers to an equation, or section, and so on.
+    6. **intelligent cross-referencing**: With the [cleveref](https://ctan.org/pkg/cleveref?lang=en) package you can use a single `\cref{label}` command (or `\Cref{label}` at the beginning of sentences) for any type of cross-reference, and it will automatically produce "Equation (3)" or "Section 4.1" depending on whether `label` refers to an equation, or section, and so on.
+Lastly, you can specify in a single place whether to use abbreviated or full references, and have the change consistently applied to your entire document.

 6. **inline lists**: If you want to create an inline list, you should use enable the `inline` option of the [enumitem](https://ctan.org/pkg/enumitem?lang=en) package.
 You can then create a list using the `enumerate*` environment.
 For example,
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ tex linenumbers